brave/qa-resources/wikitemplate-android.md

 - [ ] Make sure context menu items on content work with selected text
 - [ ] Make sure context menu items on content work inside an editable control (input, textarea, or contenteditable)

+## Developer Tools

+- [ ] Verify you are able to inspect sublinks via dev tools

 ## Find in page

 - [ ] Ensure search box is shown when selected via the hamburger menu